 Vegan Wool Alternatives

 Fleece jackets, made from microfiber textiles, are among the most popular types of winter outerwear.
 These garments are warm and attractive, but bear little resemblance to wool.
-Other jacket styles feature a fleece-like interior made from coarse polyester that carries a strikingly close resemblance to wool.
+Other jacket styles feature a fleece-like interior made from coarse polyester that bears a strikingly similar look to wool.

-What’s great about these sorts of synthetic fleece materials is they offer plenty of warmth, without wool’s scratchy feeling.
-Plus, unlike wool, these vegan fabrics are water resistant and they don’t produce a foul odor when wet.
+What’s great about these sorts of synthetic fleece materials is they offer plenty of warmth, without wool’s uncomfortable scratchiness.
+Plus, unlike wool, these vegan fabrics are water resistant and they don’t produce a foul odor when damp.
 I’ve always found wool garments, especially turtlenecks, uncomfortable so it’s especially nice that vegan alternatives feel good against the skin.

 Other wool alternatives include cotton or polyester textiles.
-Many of these fabrics have a feel and texture remarkably similar to wool.
-In particular, cotton flannel shirts are hard to tell apart from garments made from woolen fabrics.
-But to be frank, although these fabrics closely resemble wool they don’t offer comparable warmth.
+Some of these fabrics have a look and texture remarkably similar to wool, minus the scratchiness.
+In particular, cotton flannel shirts are hard to tell apart from garments made from woolen fabrics, but they unfortunately don’t offer comparable warmth.

 Campaigns to Protect Sheep